504 Accommodations for ADHD: A Teacher's Guide504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 • Self-monitoring with minimal teacher oversight

-• Career exploration that leverages ADHD strengths: creativity, energy, divergent thinking, hyperfocus
+• Career exploration that uses ADHD strengths: creativity, energy, divergent thinking, hyperfocus

 A Neurodiversity-Affirming Approach